 Storytelling isn’t just something I do, it’s who I am.
 It is said that the sum of the parts is greater than the whole, and I firmly believe this stands true in the collaborative art of filmmaking.
 Contributing with equal parts of passion and vision I purposefully celebrate co-creation, collectively transforming ideas into true experiences.
 As a maker of images I am compelled to touch lives in an inspiring way, as a human I strive to leave lasting impression both on and off set.
 Comfortable in chaos and trusted in the creative process – I am genuinely excited to bring stories to life.

 About Michael Tebinka

-Specialised in digital cinema cameras and with an extensive skill-set in color grading and immersive environments (audiovisual installations and Virtual Reality), Michael shares his expertise and knowledge of these areas through keynotes, workshops, in academia and social media.
+Specialised in digital cinema cameras and with an extensive skill-set in color grading and immersive environments, Michael shares his experience and knowledge of these areas through keynotes, workshops, in academia and social media.

 Trained in Singapore & London respectively, he has successfully developed a visual language that fuse light and movement into a form that is much appreciated by his audience.

 Michael’s works are characterised by a distinct aesthetic sensitivity, technical proficiency and a unique poetic vernacular.
 His dedication to artistic and technical development of digital film has contributed to his extensive experience in both production and post, making him highly responsive to ever changing conditions and challenges on set and in post-production.

 Michael is a member of the Association for Independent Filmmakers (OFF) in Sweden, Member of Digital Cinema Society, Associate Member of Colorist Society International (CSI), Member of the Medeaelectronique Artist Collective and Associate Visual Director at Philbeat, Singapore.